Read information about our most frequently-asked questions.

 Treatment plant

-The smell is coming from two sources – the now-emptied trickling filters where the fire occurred and the oxidation ponds.
-We’re working to have both issues resolved by the coming summer.
+The smell originally came from two sources – the now-emptied trickling filters where the fire occurred and the oxidation ponds.

 Oxidation ponds